rcarroll901/simple-airflow-criminal-justice-etl/README.md

 the load on the website when it is unnecessary and to increase the load when I'm worried the scrapers will not have enough time to finish the job.
 I decided to change directions to focus on the new operator before I implemented this feature.
-The current DAG is dynamic in structure, but the concurrency is defined at the instantiation of the DAG, meaning that it cannot be changed after the DAG runs.
+The current DAG is dynamic in structure, but the concurrency is defined at the instantiation of the DAG, meaning that it cannot be changed while the DAG is running.
 To mitigate this, I will use a SubDagOperator to scale the `odyssey_scraper` tasks which will allow me to set the concurrency when those dynamic scraping tasks are kicked off, and I am confident that it will work straightforwardly.